-This package of interdisciplinary courses will link four subjects (History, English, Art and Music) to explore the historical, literary and cultural influences that have shaped modernity.
+This interdisciplinary course will link four subjects (History, English, Art and Music) to explore the historical, literary and cultural influences that have shaped the United States.
+Students will have a dedicated period for both English and History, and will have an Art and Music teacher assigned to both sections for supplemental lessons.
 Students will be immersed in a variety of texts, including literature, non-fiction, electronic media, film, music, and fine arts in order to create their own original print and non-print works.
+Students will have opportunities for experiential learning through field trips, projects, and specialized art and music lessons that highlight the humanities curriculum.
 These courses are designed to synthesize concepts in Modern World History, the acquisition of literacy skills, and an appreciation and application of the Fine and Performing Arts as a way of developing a cohesive understanding of the human experience from the Renaissance to the present.
-Selection of 9th grade Humanities will require three dedicated class periods and will fulfill the Social Studies, English and the Visual/Performing Arts standards required for graduation by the state of New Jersey.
+Selection of 9th grade Humanities will require two dedicated class periods and will fulfill the Social Studies and English standards required for graduation by the state of New Jersey.

-MODERN WORLD HISTORY HONORS (210) Prerequisite: None.
-Grade 8 teacher recommendations for CP or 5 Credits Full Year Honors.
-Grade 9 This required course represents the foundation of the Social Studies progr 9 The design of the course will encourage students to examine topics in greater depth with an emphasis on the evaluation of how historical events shaped the global community.
-Students will apply their understanding to assess political, social, cultural, and economic development within an international framework.
-Frequent and lengthy assignments will be used to analyze the impact of historical themes on contemporary issues.
-Through a thematic organization, this course enables students to trace important developments that influence human interaction • This approach allows students to assess the historical impact of each of the lese themes on our modern world.

-MODERN WORLD HISTORY HUMANITIES HONORS (210H) 5 Credits
+MODERN WORLD HISTORY HONORS (210) 5 Credits

 Prerequisite: None.
-Of a 15 Credit Program

 Full Year

 Grade 9

+This required course represents the foundation of the Social Studies program at the High School.
+The design of the course will encourage students to examine topics in greater depth with an emphasis on the evaluation of how historical events shaped the global community.
+Students will apply their understanding to assess political, social, cultural, and economic development within an international framework.
+Independent reading, informative class discussion, and research-based assignments facilitate student interaction with course themes and contemporary issues.
+Through a thematic organization, this course enables students to trace important developments that influence human interaction across time periods.
+This approach allows students to assess the historical impact of each of these themes on our modern world and develop global citizenship competencies, including cultural competence, empathy, interdisciplinary problem solving.

+MODERN WORLD HISTORY HUMANITIES HONORS (210H)\ Prerequisite: None.